 Does Swimming With a Prosthetic Leg Require Special Training?

-Swimming with a prosthetic leg may require some training in getting used to the new movement patterns.
+Swimming with a prosthetic leg may require training to adjust to the new movement patterns.
 It is recommended to consult a professional swimming coach to learn proper techniques.

 Can a Prosthetic Leg Affect Swimming Speed?